 Data that we handle for our customers, and indirectly for their customers, is protected by end-to-end encryption.
 Whether the data is stored in our service or elsewhere, IronCore does not have the keys required to decrypt the data.

 IronCore does track metadata associated with the data contents, however.
 We maintain a complete audit trail of information about who accesses data, when, and from where (which device was used and the geographic region from which it connected, if known).
 This information is tracked in tamper-evident audit logs so that data owners can monitor how their data is used and by whom.
 All of this metadata is associated with IDs provided by the customer to identify the encrypted data items and the users.
-These IDs provided by the customer should not contain any identifying information, such as the user’s name or email address.
+These IDs provided by the customer should not contain any identifying information such as the user's name or email address.
 However, this data may have some meaning to law enforcement, even in the absence of encrypted data content, if law enforcement has procured information related to the IDs from other sources.

 Up to this point in time, IronCore Labs has never been compelled to turn over user information to any third party.
 IronCore will update or remove this statement immediately with any changes.
-For additional detail, see the Transparency Reports below.

 Our customers and end users expect us to protect their personal information, sensitive data, and user privacy.
 Consequently, to obtain customer information from IronCore, law enforcement officials must provide legal process appropriate for the type of information sought, such as a subpoena, court order, or a warrant.